 Ninamu is a small resort on the atoll of Tikehau in the Tuamotu island group.
-The Tuamotus are about an hour flight from Papeete, Tahiti, but boy are they different to the islands with which most of us have knowledge.
+The Tuamotus are about an hour’s flight from Papeete, Tahiti, but boy are they different from the islands with which most of us have knowledge.

 You may have heard of the Tuamotu island of Rangiroa, this is a big diving location and a beautiful place to visit.
-Well just a ways away is the Island of Tikehau and it has everything that Rangiroa has but less visitors.
+Well, just a ways away are the Island of Tikehau and it has everything that Rangiroa has but fewer visitors.
 This may be why not many people know of Ninamu.

 Ninamu has seven bungalows each created by hand with locally sourced materials.
-Each is unique and something that you would not of seen before except maybe in the movies.
-There are a variety of bungalows that accommodate families, groups of friends, couples and solo travelers.
-The meals are taken family style and are excellently prepared.
+Each is unique and something that you would not have seen before except maybe in the movies.
+There are a variety of bungalows that accommodate families, groups of friends, couples, and solo travelers.
+The meals are taken family-style and are excellently prepared.

-Weather permitting, we’ll typically make one lagoon excursions by boat each day.
+Weather permitting, we’ll typically make one lagoon excursion by boat each day.
 A sample itinerary might include a morning trip to snorkel with the manta rays, followed by a visit to the local organic farm.
-An afternoon excursion might include fishing and snorkeling in the pass, followed by a relaxing cruise back to Ninamu with cold beverages and a sunset you won’t forget.
+An afternoon excursion might include fishing and snorkeling in the past, followed by a relaxing cruise back to Ninamu with cold beverages and a sunset you won’t forget.

-Of course, joining our daily excursions isn’t required. if relaxing by the the lagoon on our pink sand beach, or enjoying a tropical drink while lounging in one of our private day beds sounds more your speed, we’re happy to indulge you.”
+Of course, joining our daily excursions isn’t required.
+If relaxing by the lagoon on our pink sand beach, or enjoying a tropical drink while lounging in one of our private day beds sounds more your speed, we’re happy to indulge you.”